ignaciotomasetti/Lift-Generation/README.md

 The inputs and their ranges are:

 -	`elevation`:	 30 to 60 m
 -	`temperature`:	 0 to 20 C
 -	`humidity`:		 0.0 to 1.0
 -	`pitot`:	     102678 to 103045 N/m^2
--	`area`:		1 to 2 m^2 (i.e., constant)
+-	`A`:		     1 to 2 m^2
 -	`C_L`:		     0.63 (i.e., constant)

-The parameter `elevation` measures the height above mean sea level (AMSL) in meters, the `temperature` of the air measured in Celsius, `humidity` is the relative humidity (up to 1.0 which represents a 100%) , the parameter `pitot` refers to the Pitot's pressure, or stagnation pressure, and it is the pressure measured by the Pitot's tube in Pascals(N/m^2), the `area` of the airfoil which is assumed beforehand to have a chord of 1.3 meters, and `C_L` is the lift coefficient, a dimensionless quantity which depends on many factors in a complex manner (on the shape of the airfoil, assumed NACA 2421, on the angle of attack of the airfoil, assumed 4 degrees), but we will assume it as a constant for the simplification of the model.
+The parameter `elevation` measures the height above mean sea level (AMSL) in meters, the `temperature` of the air measured in Celsius, `humidity` is the relative humidity (up to 1.0 which represents a 100%) , the parameter `pitot` refers to the Pitot's pressure, or stagnation pressure, and it is the pressure measured by the Pitot's tube in Pascals (N/m^2), `A` the area of the airfoil which is assumed beforehand to have a chord of 1.3 meters, and `C_L` is the lift coefficient, a dimensionless quantity which depends on many factors in a complex manner (on the shape of the airfoil, assumed NACA 2421, on the angle of attack of the airfoil, assumed 4 degrees), but we will assume it as a constant for the simplification of the model.

 ## Intermediate results